makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Are you alright?
 Is that alright?"

 Her husband held up his paws to forestall any further questions.
-"It's alright, love.
-I promise.
+"It's alright, I promise.
 I'm really happy for you."
 He laughed and added, "Sweetheart, you're adorable."

 Sélène smiled nervously and bowed her head.
 "Uh, thank you."